pinting/oraculum/README.md

 But it isn't static.
 The four heavy states are the ones whose alternatives come from the latent context rather than from the grammar.
 Whether `head` may take the `;` or has to open another table entry depends on what has *already been selected*, the `field` edge out of `ref` ranges over the fields that are *still selectable in the current latent state* and the `operand` edge out of `cond` ranges over the columns the FROM clause *actually placed*, with the operator that follows it fixed by that column's type.

-Every node evaluates a Boolean function over the latent context (the constraints on tables, aliases and selected fields).
+Each of the four is a thunk: hand it the latent context (the constraints on tables, the aliases opened so far, the relation the FROM clause produced) and it answers with the alternatives that context still allows.

 Because of this, the determinized machine is built lazily while it is walked.
 A **configuration** is a finite set of heads: